If you think your baby is having a reaction to cows' milk, see your GP or health visitor to discuss your concerns.

 Cows' milk allergy in babies

 Cows' milk allergy (CMA), also called cows' milk protein allergy, is one of the most common childhood food allergies.
-It is estimated to affect around 7% of babies under 1, though most children grow out of it by the age of 5.
+It is estimated to affect around 7% of babies under 1, though most children grow out of it.

 CMA typically develops when cows' milk is first introduced into your baby's diet either in formula or when your baby starts eating solids.